 We expect all items to be returned in the same state as they were checked out; otherwise, you may be assessed a fine.
 Please coil all cables neatly and hand any barcoded batteries and memory cards back to our staff.
 All kits should be broken down, and organized the way the were when you received them; do not return equipment in a half-assembled state.

 Equipment cannot be renewed the same way as books.
 All renewal requests must be reviewed and approved.
-You can submit a renewal request via our website.
+You can submit a renewal request via our website or inquire with our staff at the desk.
 Until a renewal request is approved, the original due date remains in effect and overdue fines will accrue.

-Ordinarily, equipment may be renewed for up to a week, depending on the current demand.
+Ordinarily, we will only extend equipment loans for another three or four days.
 If you need to use equipment continuously over a longer period, such as an entire semester, we recommend purchase your own (we typically order from B&H Photo/Video).